benfertig/timestamper/README.md

 Selecting "Window Based" will suppress the command window when the Time Stamper program is run.

 #### Icon
-You can provide a .ico file here to set the executable's icon image.
+You can provide a .ico file here to set the executable's icon.
 Suitable icons of different sizes can be found under src/file_icons/Windows.<br />

 However, the icons for the precompiled release of the Time Stamper program were not set using this option.
 Instead, the icons were set using [Resource Tuner](http://www.restuner.com/download.htm), *after* the executable was generated.<br />